maxshlain/taptap3/README.md

 Result: "In russian, word hello is "Прив"
 ```

-When you double-tap Caps Lock, TapTap2:
+When you double-tap Caps Lock, taptap:
 1. Deletes all characters typed since the last space
 2. Switches to the next available keyboard language
 3. Re-types the characters using the correct language mapping